aryounce/aws-pricing/README.md

 # AWS Pricing

-Add AWS pricing information to your Google Sheets.
-Prices are pulled directly from the latest AWS price sheets.
+The AWS Pricing [Google Sheets add-on][addon] allows you to incorporate the latest AWS pricing data in your Google Sheets spreadsheets.
+This makes it easy to perform cloud cost analysis directly in Sheets without error-prone copy-and-paste from pricing websites.
+Pricing data tracks the latest discounts from AWS.

 ## Examples